In this chapter we will learn how to configure various visual aspects of our plots, and how to find out more about what an be configured.

 # EXERCISE Create a plot of your own and customize several plot-level properties

-It's also possible to style the visual properties of glyphs.
+It's also possible to style the visual properties of glyphs (see the Glyphs section of the styling guide for more information).
 When using

 bokeh.plotting this is often done when calling the glyph methods: